schmidt-software/HomelabOS/docs/setup/dockeroverrides.md

 Notice how we only need to rewrite to the indentation level where our change will be, that is: under `services` > `jellyfin` > `ports`.
 Docker will lay these changes overtop of the main compose file.

-And if we wanted to also change th media mount point?
+And if we wanted to also change the media mount point?
 ```yaml
 ---
 version: '3'